implicitly-awesome/exop/README.md

 ### Policy check

 It is possible to define a policy that will be used for authorizing the possibility to invoke an operation.
-So far, there is a simple policy implementation and usage:
+So far, there is a simple policy implementation and usage.

-_Just define a module with a bunch of functions that take a single argument (any type) and return either true or false_
+Just define a module with a bunch of functions, each takes a single argument (any type) and returns true/false (authorization result) or any term (which will be represented as authorization error reason.

 ```elixir
   defmodule MonthlyReportPolicy do